y2737924daohegua/corber/pages/frameworks/index.md

   [configuration / extending](/pages/frameworks/extending);

-In general the experience for each framework is hands off. corber will walk you through any necessary changes, and warn you about problematic framework configuration - such as base urls with a leading slash.
+In general the experience for each framework is hands off. corber will walk you through any necessary changes and warn you about problematic framework configuration, such as base urls with a leading slash.